 Introducing Parque Nacional da Serra dos Órgãos

 Created in 1939, this national park covers 118 sq km of mountainous terrain between Teresópolis and Petrópolis.
-A distinctive feature of the park is the strangely shaped peaks of the Pedra do Sino (2263m), Pedra do Açu (2230m), Agulha do Diabo (2020m), Nariz do Frade (1919m), Dedo de Deus (1651m), Pedra da Ermitage (1485m) and Dedo de Nossa Senhora (1320m).
-With so many peaks, it’s no wonder that this is the mountain-climbing, rock climbing and trekking center of Brazil.
-The region has extensive trails, the most famous of which is the 42km, three-day traverse over the mountains from Teresópolis to Petrópolis.
+The park’s most distinctive features are the strangely shaped peaks of Pedra do Sino (2263m), Pedra do Açu (2230m), Agulha do Diabo (2020m), Nariz do Frade (1919m), Dedo de Deus (1651m), Pedra da Ermitage (1485m) and Dedo de Nossa Senhora (1320m).
+With so many peaks, it’s no wonder that this is the mountain climbing, rock climbing and trekking center of Brazil.
+The region has extensive trails, the most famous of which is the 42km, three-day traverse over the mountains from Petrópolis to Teresópolis.
 Unfortunately, most of the trails are unmarked and off the available maps.
-Hiring a guide, however, is easy and inexpensive.
-Inquire at the national park entrance (2642 1070; admission R$3; 8am-5pm) or go with a group organized by one of the hiking and mountaineering clubs in Rio.
+Hiring a guide, however, is easy.
+Inquire at the national park entrance or with Trekking Petrópolis.
 The best time for walks is from May to October (the drier months).

-The main entrance to the national park is at the southern edge of the township of Teresópolis, off Hwy BR-116 from Rio, about 4km from the center.
-Walking trails, waterfalls, natural swimming pools and tended lawns and gardens make this a very pretty place for a picnic.
+The main entrance to the national park is at the south edge of the town of Teresópolis, off Hwy BR-116 from Rio, about 4km from the center.
+Walking trails, waterfalls, natural swimming pools and tended lawns and gardens make this a pretty place for a picnic.

 There is another, secondary entrance down in the southeast corner of the national park, off the road from Rio.
 It also has an information center, walking trails and waterfalls.